2022 United States House of Representatives elections in Pennsylvania: District 11

 The 11th district is based in Pennsylvania Dutch Country, including all of Lancaster County and the southern half of York County.
 The district was mostly unchanged by redistricting.
-It has a PVI of R+14 and voted for Donald Trump by 21 points in 2020.
-Republican Lloyd Smucker, who has represented the district since 2017, was most recently re-elected in 2022, winning 61.5% of the vote.
+It had a PVI of R+14, and voted for Donald Trump by 21 points in 2020.
+Republican Lloyd Smucker, who had represented the district since 2017, was most recently re-elected in 2022, winning 61.5% of the vote.